cs3110/textbook/_sources/chapters/ds/rb.md

   | a, b, c, d -> Node (a, b, c, d)
 ```

-This balancing transformation possibly breaks invariant 1 one level up in the
+This balancing transformation possibly breaks the Local Invariant one level up
-tree, but it can be restored again at that level in the same way, and so on up
+in the tree, but it can be restored again at that level in the same way, and so
-the tree.
-In the worst case, the process cascades all the way up to the root,
+on up the tree.
+In the worst case, the process cascades all the way up to the
-resulting in two adjacent red nodes, one of them the root.
-But if this happens,
+root, resulting in two adjacent red nodes, one of them the root.
+But if this
-we can just recolor the root black, which increases the BH by one.
-The amount of
+happens, we can just recolor the root black, which increases the black height by
-work is $O(\log n)$.
-The `insert` code using `balance` is as follows:
+one.
+The amount of work is $O(\log n)$.
+The `insert` code using `balance` is as
+follows:

 ```{code-cell} ocaml
 let insert x s =